oschwengers/tadrep/README.md

 ## Description

-TaDReP facilitates the rapid screening of target plasmids within single draft genomes or entire cohorts thereof.
+TaDReP facilitates the rapid screening for target plasmids within single or cohorts of draft genomes.

-It detects and reconstructs reference plasmids within bacterial draft assemblies via Blast+ contig alignments.
-Contig alignments are rigourously filtered regarding coverage and sequence identity thresholds.
-Finally, reference plasmids are detected and reconstructed upon strict thresholds regarding plasmid-wise coverage and sequence identity.
+It detects and reconstructs reference plasmids within bacterial draft assemblies via Blast+ alignments of draft genome contigs that are rigourously filtered for coverage and sequence identity thresholds.
+Finally, reference plasmids are detected and reconstructed if strict thresholds regarding plasmid-wise coverage and sequence identity are met.

 ## Installation